OSGeo/PROJ/docs/source/usage/operations/conversions/unitconvert.rst

 Time units
 ###############################################################################

-In the table below all time units supported by PROJ.4 is listed.
+In the table below all time units supported by PROJ is listed.

 +--------------+-----------------------------+
 | mjd          | Modfied Julian date         |